Semigroups of isometries of the hyperbolic plane: Classification of semigroups

 Each of these is a one-parameter semigroup.
-The first consists of all elliptic rotations about the point $i$, the second consists of hyperbolic transformations with attracting fixed point $\infty$ and repelling fixed point $0$, and the third is a collection of parabolic transformations that fix $\infty$ (and the identity is contained in each family too).
+The first consists of all elliptic rotations about the point $i$, the second consists of hyperbolic transformations with attracting fixed point $\infty$ and repelling fixed point $0$, and the third is a collection of parabolic transformations that fix $\infty$ (and the identity map is contained in each family too).
 We will prove that, up to conjugacy, any closed semigroup that is not semidiscrete contains one of these families.
 However, there is a caveat here: we must allow conjugacy by conformal \emph{or anticonformal} M\"obius transformations.
-For us, a \emph{conformal} M\"obius transformation is a map of the form $z\mapsto (az+b)/(cz+d)$, where $a,b,c,d\in\mathbb{R}$ and $ad-bc>0$, and an \emph{anticonformal} M\"obius transformation is a map of the same form but with $ad-bc<0$.
+For us, a \emph{conformal} M\"obius transformation is a map of the form $z\mapsto (az+b)/(cz+d)$, where $a,b,c,d\in\mathbb{R}$ and $ad-bc>0$, and, as we saw in the previous section, an \emph{anticonformal} M\"obius transformation is a map of the form $z\mapsto (a\overline{z}+b)/(c\overline{z}+d)$, where $a,b,c,d\in\mathbb{R}$ and $ad-bc<0$.
 Thus far we have referred to conformal M\"obius transformations simply as M\"obius transformations, and we will continue to do so; we only introduce the term `conformal' now to emphasise the distinction with anticonformal M\"obius transformations.
 Of course, when you conjugate a semigroup by an anticonformal M\"obius transformation you obtain another semigroup.
-The reason we need anticonformal M\"obius transformations is to simplify the treatment of case~\ref{uuc}; after all, the two semigroups $\{z\mapsto z+\mu\,:\,\mu\geq 0\}$ and $\{z\mapsto z+\mu\,:\,\mu\leq 0\}$ are conjugate by $z\mapsto -z$, but they are not conjugate in $\mathcal{M}$.

-In fact, we allowed conjugation by the map $z\mapsto -z$ in a few arguments in earlier sections already, without any fuss.
+The reason we need anticonformal M\"obius transformations is to simplify the treatment of case~\ref{uuc}; after all, the two semigroups $\{z\mapsto z+\mu\,:\,\mu\geq 0\}$ and $\{z\mapsto z+\mu\,:\,\mu\leq 0\}$ are conjugate by $z\mapsto -\overline{z}$, but they are not conjugate in $\mathcal{M}$.
+In fact, the two semigroups are conjugate by the simpler map $z\mapsto -z$, because the transformation $z\mapsto \overline{z}$ commutes with real M\"obius transformations, so we may as well use this simpler conjugating map instead (as we have done already, in earlier sections).

 For the next lemma, and later in this section, we write $\overline{S}$ to mean the closure of $S$ in $\mathcal{M}$.